lrcfmd/Site-Net-DeepInfoMax/README.md

 cif_zip_to_hdf5.py

-Produce a hdf5 file ready for use with train.py and predict.py using a zip of cif files and a csv defining supervised properties.
-Does not currently support disordered structures or multiple objectives.
+Produce a hdf5 file of crystal embeddings and labels ready for use with the project from a zip of cif files and a csv defining supervised properties.
+Does not currently support disordered structures or multiple supervised labels.
 This script isn't used in the paper, rather, it exists as a way to run site-net on arbitrary datasets by mapping the properties and cif files to an hdf5 database.
 The zip file should only contain cif files and the csv should consist of a "file" column identifying the cif and "target" column specifying the value of the supervised property.
 An example setup with 2 cifs that have been assigned random target variables has been included in the repo.

 --primitive generates a dataset of primitive unit cells --cubic_supercell generates a dataset of supercells